nikhilmilind/nikhilmilind.github.io/content/pages/data.md

 We use rare variant burden tests to estimate monotonicity and trait buffering.
 Scripts to accomplish this can be found [here](https://zenodo.org/records/13864152).

+#### CHEERS Update

+CHEERS was a tool written to test for enrichment of SNPs in ATAC-seq peaks specific to cell types.
+I rewrote this tool for Python 3 and made it more efficient.
+It can be found on a separate branch [here](https://github.com/TrynkaLab/CHEERS/tree/python3).

+#### LeanGoShifter

+[goshifter](https://github.com/immunogenomics/goshifter) was a tool written to test the enrichment of GWAS loci in genomic annotations.
+I rewrote the basic functionality in Python 3 to make it more efficient.
+It can be found [here](https://github.com/nikhilmilind/LeanGoShifter).

 # Data

 #### CNV GDRC Paper